RFID Cards & Lift Access Gates

 - DO verify that you have your own RFID card because they are non-transferable.

-- DO reload tickets onto your RFID card online to save time and money.
+- DO reload tickets onto your RFID card online to save time.

-- DO upgrade your RFID card to a Flex Pass or Season Pass to save even more.
+- DO upgrade your RFID card to a Season Pass to save time and money.

 - DO save your receipts as proof of purchase of your RFID card tickets or passes.